apigeek3000/apigee-networking-101/README.md

 At the command prompt in the Terraform directory, run:
 `terraform destroy -auto-approve`

-Wait ~30 minutes for the components create by the Terraform script to be removed.
+Wait ~15-25 minutes for the components created by the Terraform script to be removed.
+You'll see a message similar to "Destroy complete!"